22Neves/devsite-docs/guides/checkout-api-orders/integration-test-cards.en.md

 ### Buyer Email

-In the **email** field, enter the email address **"test@testuser.com"**, which is the only one allowed for testing.
+In the **email** field, enter the email address **test @testuser.com**, which is the only one allowed for testing.
 This way, your system will understand that it is a purchase made with a test buyer user.

 ### Card Details